All Episodes

 And he said yes.

-So this wasn't just well, in indeed so.
+So this wasn't just.

-And I believe up in Washington we have a real problem with ethics.
+And I believe up in Washington, we have a real problem with ethics.

-And if he's done these things with his spending already, I I question his ability to be ethical up in Washington.
+And if he's done these things with his spending already, I question his ability to be ethical up in Washington.

-That's why I am right now.
+That's who I am right now.

-And and that and that's not unfair.
+And that's not unfair.

-And I believe now hang on.
+And I believe that.

 It's not.

-I mean, if if there you look at everything, you look at what's in a candidate's heart, what's in a candidate's head, and how a candidate conducts himself as a business entity.
+You look at what's in a candidate's heart, what's in a candidate's head, and how a candidate conducts himself as a business entity.

-I mean, that that's absolutely fine.
+I mean, that's absolutely fine.

 There is simply no comparison between these men in terms of who's going to stand up to President Obama's agenda more forcefully.